FuelLabs/sway-libs/libs/ownership/README.md

 use ownership::*;
 ```

-Once imported, the Ownership library's functions should be available.
-To use them, be sure to initialize the owner for your contract by calling the `initialize_ownership()` function in your own constructor.
+Once imported, the Ownership library's functions will be available.
+To use them initialize the owner for your contract by calling the `initialize_ownership()` function in your own constructor method.

 ```sway
 #[storage(read, write)]